 Please be on time to pick-up your students at noon.
 Be considerate of the director's time, as she must wait until all students are picked-up.

 Camp Dates and Descriptions

-NOTICE: You must attend each FULL camp day, from 9 to 12pm, which you
+NOTICE: You must attend each FULL camp day/session,

 are required to attend.
-No one may leave ANY camp day early
+No one may leave ANY camp day/session

 • Current Cadets, Junior, Senior and Symphonic members (wind or percussion) completing their